hpxmlwg/hpxml/guide/source/program_administrator/testing_protocols.rst

 program compliance, a group of testers that are intimately familiar with the program requirements will review files in a test environment.
-The goal is to see if files submitted by the third-party software vendor are being captured in your program management system and that the systems is parsing the data out as expected.
+The goal is to see if files submitted by the third-party software vendor are being captured in your program management system and that the system is parsing the data out as expected.
 Usually, this is completed by someone from the implementation or QA team.